Aozora Bunko: Public policy advocacy

 Japan and other countries accepted the terms of the Berne Convention for the Protection of Literary and Artistic Works, an 1886 international agreement about common copyright policies.
-Aozora Bunko adopted an advocacy role in favor of continuing with the status quo, wherein laws do not go beyond the minimum copyright terms of the Berne Convention.
-These laws have copyrights that run for the lifetime of the author plus 50 years, which Aozora Bunko believes is preferable to changes proposed by a number of influential groups pushing for longer copyright terms.
+Aozora Bunko adopted an advocacy role in favor of continuing with the statu quo, wherein laws do not go beyond the minimum copyright terms of the Berne Convention.
+These laws have copyrights that run for the lifetime of the author plus 50 years, which Aozora Bunko believes is preferable to changes proposed by numerous influential groups pushing for longer copyright terms.

-The evolution of Aozora Bunko from a digital library to a public policy advocacy organization was an unintended consequence that developed only after the perceived threat to the Aozora Bunko catalog and mission became otherwise unavoidable.
+The evolution of Aozora Bunko from a digital library to a public policy advocacy organization developed only after the perceived threat to the Aozora Bunko catalog and mission became otherwise unavoidable.

 Problems

-Aozora Bunko pointed out that the extension of the copyright term had been influenced from the document titled "The U.S.–Japan Regulatory Reform and Competition Policy Initiative."
-Through these annual reports, the US Government was requiring that the protected period of copyright should be extended to the Japanese government: 70 years after one's death for a work by an individual, and 95 years after publication for a work by a corporation.
-In response, the Agency for Cultural Affairs in Japan has expressed that a conclusion will be obtained at the Council for Cultural Affairs copyright subcommittee by the end of 2007.
-If the legal revision extending the protected period of copyright were actually carried out, Aozora Bunko would be forced to stop publishing books that had already been, or were about to be, released, due to the 20 years extension of the protection of copyright.
-Therefore, Aozora Bunko released a counter declaration against enforcement of the revised law on 1 January 2005, and they started to collect the signatures for a petition on 1 January 2007.
+Aozora Bunko pointed out that the extension of the copyright term had been influenced by the document titled "The U.S.–Japan Regulatory Reform and Competition Policy Initiative."
+Through these annual reports, the US Government was requiring that the protected period of copyright should be extended: 70 years after one's death for a work by an individual, and 95 years after publication for a work by a corporation.
+In response, the Agency for Cultural Affairs in Japan expressed that a conclusion would be obtained at the Council for Cultural Affairs copyright subcommittee by the end of 2007.
+If the legal revision extending the protected period of copyright were actually carried out, Aozora Bunko would be forced to stop publishing books that had already been or were about to be released, due to the 20-year extension of copyright protection.
+Therefore, Aozora Bunko released a counter-declaration against enforcement of the revised law on 1 January 2005, and they started to collect the signatures for a petition on 1 January 2007.

 Due to the regime change in Japan in 2009, the Japanese government stopped receiving these reports from the US government.
 Aozora Bunko did not respond to this, and their petition opposing the extension of the copyright term was discontinued after the October 2008 revision.
-Instead of the document, the website of the Office of the United States Trade Representative inserted the "UNITED STATES–JAPAN ECONOMIC HARMONIZATION INITIATIVE" in February 2011.
-In the document, the US government promoted the extension of copyright law for protection of intellectual property rights toward Japanese government so that it would be "in line with emerging global trends, including those of its OECD counterparts and major trading partners."
+Instead of the document, the website of the Office of the United States Trade Representative inserted the "United States–Japan Economic Harmonization Initiative" in February 2011.
+In the document, the US government promoted the extension of copyright law for the protection of intellectual property rights toward the Japanese government so that it would be "in line with emerging global trends, including those of its OECD counterparts and major trading partners."

-On 30 December 2018, Japan did extend the period to 70 years, which was a requirement stemming from the EU–Japan Economic Partnership Agreement.
+On 30 December 2018, Japan did extend the period to 70 years, which was a requirement from the EU–Japan Economic Partnership Agreement.